Forge FC downs HFX Wanderers in Canadian Premier League championship game

+CHARLOTTETOWN — The Canadian Premier League is just two years old but it's already clear who is the team(The Canadian Press) to beat.

-CHARLOTTETOWN — Forge FC won the Canadian Premier League title for the second straight year Saturday, defeating HFX Wanderers FC 2-0 on second-half goals by Alexander Achinioti-Jonsson and Maxim Tissot in the Island Games final.
+Forge FC won the CPL title for the second straight year Saturday, defeating HFX Wanderers FC 2-0 on second-half goals by Alexander Achinioti-Jonsson and Maxim Tissot in the Island Games final.

+Under coach/technical director Bobby Smyrniotis, the Hamilton club has gone 22-7-9 in regular-season play and 3-0-0 in the playoffs over the last two years.

+"The expectation is we want to be on the top.
+That we want to be a club that competes for whatever's put in front of us," said Smyrniotis.
+"We know winning championships is not easy.
+We've done it now two years in a row.
+The hardest thing to do is repeat.
+And the hardest thing after you repeat is to do it a third year.
+But we want to always put ourselves in a position to be able to do that."

 Halifax will rue the Swedish midfielder's goal, having had seven defenders in the six-yard box.